VladGrin/CargoDelivery/README.md

 Installation Instructions.
 At first you need to install the JDK.
 Then start the root directory (CargoDelivery) from the cmd.
 Run the command: mvn compile war:war.
+You will receive CargoDelivery-1.0.war and directory CargoDelivery-1.0 by path CargoDelivery/target.

+Instruction for launching the application.
+Start server Apache Tomcat.
+Put CargoDelivery-1.0.war to directory ..\apache-tomcat\webapps or take all directories from CargoDelivery directory and put to ..\apache-tomcat\webapps\ROOT.